 Q. "I get confused about CPVC sizes.
 You say that yours is 'copper size' but then you say that it is 'schedule 40' which I always thought meant the same size as steel pipe like galvanized.
 Please help to understand?"

-A. There are two "standard" sizes in CPVC; IPS (Iron Pipe Size) and CTS (Copper Tube Size), which makes it a bit confusing.
+A. Schedule 40 is the class rating of the pipe in regards to operating pressure, operating temperature and wall thickness of the pipe.
+There are two "standard" sizes of CPVC; IPS (Iron Pipe Size) and CTS (Copper Tube Size), which makes it a bit confusing.
 CTS matches the outside diameter of "nominal" copper pipe and tube, which is the type we offer.
-For example, for the copper tube size pipe that we sell, 1/2" CPVC's outside diameter is 5/8" and with 3/4" the outside diameter is 7/8".
-IPS CPVC matches the outside diameter of PVC pipe and comes in Schedule 80, we do not offer fittings for this type of CPVC.
-CTS (Copper Tube Size) CPVC, where it is allowed by code, is acceptable for residential plumbing.
+For example, the copper tube size 1/2" CPVC that we sell has an outside diameter of 5/8" and the 3/4" CPVC outside diameter is 7/8".
+CPVC made to IPS (iron pipe size) standards match the outside diameter of PVC pipe and comes in Schedule 80.
+We do not offer fittings for IPS sized Schedule 80 CPVC.
+Please Note: CTS (Copper Tube Size) CPVC, where it is allowed by code, is acceptable for residential plumbing.

 Q. "I've had a few female adapters break.
 What am I doing wrong?"